devops-infra/action-commit-push/README.md

 Outputs | Description
 :--- | :---
 files_changed | List of changed files.
-As returned by `git diff --staged --name-status`.
+As returned by `git diff --staged --name-status`. branch_name | Name of the branch code was pushed into.

 ## Examples